keymetrics/on-premise/README.md

 ## After Provisioning

-Go to your the public address that you configured when you did the priovisioning, then create an account and you are ready to go.
+Go to your the public address that you configured when you did the provisioning (via `KM_SITE_URL`), then create an account and you are ready to go.

 ## Updating